Which animal poses the biggest threat to humans? Bears, maybe? Or sharks?

 - Slow down in posted deer-crossing areas.

-- If you see one deer, others are probably nearby.
+- If you see one deer, remember that others are probably nearby.

 - Use high beams at night in deer territory when there is no oncoming traffic.